-Complainant alleges that the judge improperly dismissed his habeas petition and made various other improper rulings.
+Complainant alleges that the judge improperly ruled that complainant's habeas petition was partially unexhausted, and that the judge made various other improper rulings in the underlying case.
 These allegations relate directly to the merits of the judge's rulings and must be dismissed.
 See 28 U.S.C. § 352(b)(1)(A)(ii); In re Charge of Judicial Misconduct, 685 F.2d 1226, 1227 (9th Cir.
 Jud.
 Council 1982); Judicial-Conduct Rule 11(c)(1)(B).

-Complainant further alleges that the judge is racially biased.
-However, adverse rulings are not proof of bias or other misconduct, and complainant provides no objectively verifiable evidence to support this allegation, which is dismissed as unfounded.
+Complainant further alleges, without specific examples, that the judge treated him in a demonstrably egregious and hostile manner.
+However, adverse rulings are not proof of misconduct, and complainant provides no objectively verifiable evidence to support these vague and conclusory allegations, which are dismissed as unfounded.
 See 28 U.S.C. § 352(b)(1)(A)(iii); In re Complaint of Judicial Misconduct, 715 F.3d 747, 749 (9th Cir.
 Jud.
-Council 2013) ("As we have frequently held, adverse rulings, standing alone, are not proof of misconduct"); In re Complaint of Judicial Misconduct, 650 F.3d 1370, 1371 (9th Cir.
+Council 2013) ("As we have frequently held, adverse rulings, standing alone, are not proof of misconduct"); In re Complaint of Judicial Misconduct, 569 F.3d 1093 (9th Cir.
 Jud.
+Council 2009)

-Council 2011) ("adverse rulings do not prove bias"); Judicial-Conduct Rule 11(c)(1)(D).
+("complainant's vague insinuations do not provide the kind of objectively verifiable proof that we require"); Judicial-Conduct Rule 11(c)(1)(D).